SsomeMore/jkt_cinema/README.md

 ##JKT_CINEMA

-jkt cinema is cinema script for Jayakarta indonesia roleplay , we decide to release it for public that you can use on your roleplay server.
+Jkt_cinema is cinema script for Jayakarta indonesia roleplay , we decide to release it for public that you can use on your roleplay server.

 ## Preview
 ![image (5)](https://github.com/user-attachments/assets/3513ebf6-9dc5-4938-acb7-d147213744e6)